orifer/tw-farm-assistant/README.md

 ## Release History

+### 0.4.1 (What's new?)
+- Fix: Check if the unit exists in the world before doing anything.

 ### 0.4 (What's new?)
 - New auto-attack buttons
 - Village deletion through button in village information page